Choosing GCSEs: compulsory and optional

-Whatever you are planning to do in the future, it is now a requirement for you to retake both maths and English GCSEs until you obtain a Grade 4 in the new GCSE grading system.
+Whatever you are planning to do in the future, it is now a requirement for you to retake both maths and English GCSEs until you obtain a Grade 4 or above.

 GCSEs - Optional choices

-Optional subjects vary from school to school but you must be offered at least one course in each of four groups of subjects…
+Optional subjects vary from school to school but you should be offered at least one course in each of four groups of subjects…

 - Design and Technology